-| |
+| | |

 Top 7 Things to Know Before Visiting Lisbon

-Pink Street in Lisbon
+Pink Street in Lisbon, top 7 things to know before visiting Lisbon

 Pink Street Lisbon

-1. Weather and Seasons
+1. Weather and Seasons in Lisbon

-2. Cultural Etiquette
+2. Cultural Etiquette in Lisbon

 3. Language

-Portuguese is the official language, but fear not if your Portuguese is rusty or nonexistent.
-Many Lisbon locals in tourist areas speak English, making communication relatively easy.
-However, learning a few basic phrases can endear you to the locals and add a personal touch to your interactions.
 What it would be helpful to know are phrases like the Portuguese greeting, “Olá” (hello) and a friendly “Bom dia” (good morning) or “Boa tarde” (good afternoon).
 Also, Por favor” (please) and “Obrigado” (thank you) or “Obrigada” (if you’re female).
 In Portugal you are really appreciated even just for trying and it will go a long way in terms of service.

 Walking around the streets of Lisbon to better explore the city.